friday963/aws-security-specialty-notes/README.md

         - Groups are a collection of users
         - Users can be members of up to 10 groups.
         - Reason to use groups is to apply permissions to users using policies.
+        - Groups cannot be used as a principle.
     - Roles:
+        - Should be used when you need to share permissions across users.
+        - Roles are ASSUMED, not logged into.
         - IAM role is an IAM identity that has specific permissions
         - Roles are assumed by users, applications, and services.
         - Once assumed, the identity "becomes" the role and gain the roles permissions.